Giacomini Wetlands Tour

 Per Person: $115

-We welcome experienced and first time kayakers alike on this unique paddle.
-In celebration of the Giacomini Wetland Restoration Project, Blue Waters offers a tour through the beautiful wetlands at the south end of Tomales Bay.
-Your day will include a stop on the beach with a short hike that will provide you with dramatic views of the wetlands & Tomales Bay.
+We welcome experienced and first time kayakers alike on this unique paddle through the beautiful restored Giacomini Wetlands at the south end of Tomales Bay.
+Your tour will include a stop on shore with a short walk that will provide you with dramatic views of the wetlands & Tomales Bay.
+Your expert guides will point out interesting things along your route and provide some historical context of the area.

-Itinerary: We will meet at White House Pool, located a mile west of Point Reyes Station where you will be welcomed by a guide.
-After a welcome circle, gear up, and a quick boat/paddle lesson, we will launch our boats and head north towards Tomales Bay.
+Itinerary: We will meet at White House Pool County Park, located a mile west of Point Reyes Station, where you will be welcomed by a guide.
+After a welcome circle, gear-up, and a quick boat/paddle lesson, we will launch our boats and head north towards Tomales Bay.
 Once we enter the main channel, we will usually veer to the east, enter the wetlands and tour the flooded project area.
-(Based on water levels) Paddling through channels, shallows, and tidal marsh, we will explore as much of the wetlands as possible.
+The route may change depending on tidal levels and the creek flow rate.
+Paddling through channels, shallows, and tidal marsh, we will explore as much of the wetlands as possible.
 We will stop along the way to enjoy a short hike with dramatic views.
 This tour gives us a great chance to share the restoration project and the history of the Giacomini Ranch.
 We complete this day back where you left your car at White House Pool.

 Equipment: Our double kayaks track well, are difficult to capsize, and are easy to maneuver.
-All the necessary gear such as life jackets, paddles and spray skirts is provided.
+All the necessary gear such as life jackets, paddles and spray skirts are provided.

-(NOTE: Cotton or cotton blend clothing retains water and will keep you cold if it becomes wet)
+AVOID cotton or cotton-blend clothing – especially blue jeans – as it retains water and will keep you cold if it becomes wet.

 Release Form: Please print out, read, sign, and BRING the release of liability and assumption of risk form with you on our trip.